SoK: A Framework for Unifying At-Risk User Research: Contextual risk factors

 \subsection{Societal factors}

 The first set of contextual risk factors involve \emph{societal factors} amorphously driven by cultures and institutions.
-Attacks related to societal risk factors tended to be \emph{diffusely targeted}, directed toward anyone in a population or an entire \group simultaneously, rather than at a specific person.
+Attacks related to societal risk factors tended to be \emph{diffusely targeted}, \ie directed toward anyone in a population or an entire \group simultaneously, rather than at a specific person.

-\paragraph{Legal or political} The government, political affairs, and laws of a country can contribute to \groups experiencing heightened \spasadj risks, including potentially sophisticated attacks from government actors.
+\paragraph{\Political} The government, political affairs, or laws of a country can contribute to \groups experiencing heightened \spasadj risks, including potentially sophisticated attacks from government actors.
 A key theme associated with this factor was the power differential between government or quasi-governmental actors and the targeted populations.

-Government or quasi-government actors may be able to intercept communications from \groups in a variety of ways, such as physically seizing devices or data~\cite{mcgregor2015investigating, le2018enforcing}, impersonating trusted entities~\cite{marczak2017social}, coercing platform or telephony providers to bypass security measures~\cite{sanches2020under}, or preventing internet access entirely~\cite{daffalla2021defensive}.
-For example, in 2019, the Sudanese government shut off the country's entire mobile data network in order to make organizing for activism as difficult as possible~\cite{daffalla2021defensive}.
-Similarly, the International Committee of the Red Cross---a non-governmental organization (NGO) that collects information that could be used by armed groups for non-humanitarian intelligence---reported being obligated to physically surrender devices in order to meet with those armed groups~\cite{le2018enforcing}.
+Government or quasi-government actors may be able to intercept communications from \groups in various ways, such as physically seizing devices or data~\cite{mcgregor2015investigating, le2018enforcing}, impersonating trusted entities~\cite{marczak2017social}, coercing platform or telephony providers to bypass security measures~\cite{sanches2020under}, or preventing internet access entirely~\cite{daffalla2021defensive}.
+For example, in 2019, the Sudanese government shut off the country's mobile data network to make organizing for activism as difficult as possible~\cite{daffalla2021defensive}.
+Similarly, the International Committee of the Red Cross---a non-governmental organization (NGO) that collects information that could be used by armed groups for non-humanitarian intelligence---reported being obligated to physically surrender devices to meet with those armed groups~\cite{le2018enforcing}.

 Governments may also be able to enact surveillance, leading to real or perceived threats of monitoring.
 For example, undocumented immigrants in the U.S. reported concern about posting their activities on social media, due to perceived government monitoring~\cite{guberek2018keeping}.
 More generally, residents of several countries with government-controlled internet surveillance have reported modifying their behavior~\cite{vashistha2019threats, sambasivan2018privacy, jack2019privacy}.